APS96/MachEight/README.md

 On the command prompt enter the MachEight directory and run the following command: py app.py

+#### 3. Input:
+Enter valid input (the app will not accept 0 or non-integer values as input)

+#### 4. Output:
+The app will print in console the corresponding message or list of players pairs.

 ## Tests

 #### 1. Run Unit Tests: